QuickBooks Video Tutorials

 Small businesses will most likely use a version of QuickBooks Online, which has tiered pricing for different features and ranges in cost from $30-200 a month.
 The lowest-cost option for QuickBooks Online is Simple Start which includes one user, one linked sales channel, and most features except for things like bill pay, inventory tracking, employee management, and support services.
 QuickBooks Online Plus is the next tier up and includes up to five users, all sales channels, and adds things like multi-currency transactions, bill pay, and inventory tracking that the Simple Start excludes.
 QuickBooks Online Advanced is the most expensive plan and has all features, including payroll, employee management services, support services, and more customization and automation options.
 Accounting professionals can use QuickBooks Online Accountant for free and this version also provides access to free training materials.

-Read about how difficult it is to learn QuickBooks
+Read about how difficult it is to learn QuickBooks.

 Learn QuickBooks with Hands-on Training at Noble Desktop

 Noble Desktop offers expert in-person and live online training for those interested in learning QuickBooks.
 Noble Desktop’s classes all include expert, hands-on guidance, small class sizes, and free retake options and many classes offer both part-time and full-time options so that one can find the QuickBooks or finance class that works best for their schedule.
-For fast and comprehensive training in QuickBooks, consider enrolling in Noble Deskop’s QuickBooks Bootcamp which teaches students everything they need to know about how to use QuickBooks to track and manage a business’s finances.
+For fast and comprehensive training in QuickBooks, consider enrolling in Noble Desktop’s QuickBooks Bootcamp which teaches students everything they need to know about how to use QuickBooks to track and manage a business’s finances.
 This bootcamp uses hands-on training to teach students the basics of QuickBooks like configuring a company profile, working with customer, vendor, and inventory lists, and invoicing and processing payments as well as the more advanced management and customization features.
-Noble Desktop offers this bootcamp live online from any location and it can be taken in person at Noble Desktop’s training facility in New York City.
+Noble Desktop offers this bootcamp live online from any location and it can be taken in-person at Noble Desktop’s training facility in New York City.

 Noble Desktop also has accounting classes and bootcamps which are a great option for anyone interested in developing their skills or learning more about finance and accounting.
 The Intro to Financial Accounting & Financial Statements class uses hands-on exercises to teach students the fundamentals of analyzing financial statements and reports.
 After completing this introductory class, students can progress to the Intermediate Financial Accounting class which teaches more complex topics like earnings per share and deferred taxes.
 For those who want a comprehensive, accelerated class that tackles both beginner and intermediate topics of accounting, consider the Financial Accounting Bootcamp which teaches everything students need to know in two class sessions.